“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Taro saved my life last night and even paid for the damages to my apartment.
 I just wanted to know who I was dealing with.”

-Maseo leaned back lazily with a sigh, and took a few seconds to think about what he was going to say next.
-Gwen, Michael, and Terrant exchanged uncertain glances with each other, making it clear to Madeline that this was a touchy subject and they were very concerned about how much of it Maseo was going to reveal.
+Maseo leaned back lazily with a sigh, taking a few seconds to think about what he was going to say next.
+Gwen, Michael, and Terrant exchanged apprehensive glances, making it clear to Madeline that this was a touchy subject.

 Madeline described how Scott got into her apartment, and how Taro appeared out of nowhere to apprehend him.
 All the while, Maseo analyzed her every word.
 When she was done, he tented his long fingers and stayed deep in thought for a few minutes.
-His bandmates were silent as well, and stayed mostly staring at the table.
+His bandmates were silent as well, eyes fixed mostly down at the table.

 “It’s no coincidence he came to your place,” Maseo began.
 “He has the manpower to kill Scott at any time, so he picked your apartment as his stage.
 I don’t know why.
 My advice is not to trust him, because whatever he is up to, he’s decided to include you in it, and that can never be a good thing.”